jhancock532/Everyday/README.md

 # Day 22 - CodePen Recursion

+Recursion in recursion in recursion in recursion.
+And that was about as far as it went.
+Spent most of the developing time for this one trying to debug as many levels of recusion as possible.

 <p class="codepen" data-height="500" data-theme-id="35659" data-default-tab="result" data-user="jhancock532" data-slug-hash="VgwNYN" style="height: 500px; box-sizing: border-box; display: flex; align-items: center; justify-content: center; border: 2px solid black; margin: 1em 0; padding: 1em;" data-pen-title="CodePen Recusion I">
   <span>See the Pen <a href="https://codepen.io/jhancock532/pen/VgwNYN/">
   CodePen Recusion I</a> by James Hancock (<a href="https://codepen.io/jhancock532">@jhancock532</a>)